Human Detection of Political Speech Deepfakes across Transcripts, Audio, and Video: Introduction

+In this paper, we conduct 5 pre-registered experiments to evaluate how well people can distinguish between real and fabricated political speeches by well-known politicians and how communication modalities, contexts, audio sources, and base rates of fabricated content influence discernment.
+The stimuli include 32 videos from the Presidential Deepfake Dataset~\cite{aruna2021} and 12 additional videos~\cite{barari_political_2021} (see Figure~\ref{fig:pdd} for a screenshot from each video).
+In total, we analyze data from 2,215 recruited participants in these 5 pre-registered experiments and an additional 41,313 non-recruited participants who participated in Experiment 1 but were not pre-registered.

-In this paper, we evaluate discernment across 32 political speeches by two well-known politicians.
-We present these speeches to participants via the 7 possible permutations of 3 digital media communication modalities: text, audio, and video.
-Based on 46,713 responses from 3,317 individuals who participated in a pre-registered (and an additional 387,274 responses from 38,510 participants who participated after the pre-registration window) \footnote{The pre-registered analysis is available at \url{https://aspredicted.org/VFZ_6HK}.
-We continued collecting responses from participants who found our experiment organically after the pre-registered cut-off date for data collection passed, and our final sample includes 432,987 responses from 41,822 participants who passed the attention check.
-Our results are robust to include or exclusion of participants who participate after the pre-registered cut-off date.} cross-randomized experiment, we examine ordinary people's performance at discerning political speeches randomized to appear in each of the following seven conditions: a transcript, an audio clip, a silent video, audio with subtitles, silent video with subtitles, video with audio, and video with audio and subtitles.
-By randomly assigning political speeches to these permutations of text, audio, and video modalities and asking participants to discern truth from falsehood, this experiment is designed to disentangle the degree to which participants attend to and consider the content of what is said and the audio-visual cues as to how it is said.
-In addition, we evaluate these disentangled components across message types (speeches that are either concordant or discordant with the general public's perception of a speaker's political identity) and audience characteristics (reflective reasoning as measured by the Cognitive Reflection Test (CRT)~\cite{frederick2005cognitive}), which is a robust test for measuring an individual's tendency towards reflecting on questions before answering~\cite{pennycook2016cognitive, stagnaro2018performance, bialek2018cognitive} that helps explain why people fall for fakes news~\cite{pennycook2019lazy, pennycook2020falls} and is strongly associated with the reliability of news sources people engage with and share on social media~\cite{mosleh2021cognitive}.
+We begin with Experiment 1, which addresses the question: How does media modality influence non-recruited participants' ability to discern real and fabricated political speeches?
+In Experiment 1, we present participants with 32 political speeches – half real and half fabricated – by Donald Trump and Joseph Biden that are randomized to be displayed via the 7 possible permutations of text, audio, and video: a transcript, an audio clip, a silent video, audio with subtitles, silent video with subtitles, video with audio, and video with audio and subtitles.
+By randomly assigning political speeches to these permutations of text, audio, and video modalities and asking participants to discern truth from falsehood (see Methods section for exact question wording and Figure~\ref{fig:ui_e1} for a screenshot from the digital experiment), this experiment is designed to disentangle the degree to which participants attend to and consider the content of what is said and the audio-visual cues as to how it is said.